Private US Spaceship Hours From Moon Landing Attempt - UrduPoint

 - Hopping drone -

-Blue Ghost's arrival will be followed on March 6 by Intuitive Machines' IM-2 mission, featuring its lander Athena.
+Blue Ghost's arrival will be followed on March 6 by fellow Texas company Intuitive Machines' IM-2 mission, featuring its lander Athena.

 In February 2024, Intuitive Machines became the first private company to achieve a soft lunar landing -- also the first US landing since the crewed Apollo 17 mission of 1972.